mkgunasinghe/examples/README.md

 ### Introduction
-This is where I maintain working examples of R and Python w/ brief descriptions.
+This is where I maintain working examples of R and Python codes w/ brief descriptions.

 **Current Examples:**
 1. Map exploration using GADM on R